isomerpages/govtech-stp/_traveller-resources/vaccinated-travellers-intending-to-travel-to-singapore.md

 	<tbody>
 		<tr>
 				<td style="margin-top:0px; margin-bottom:0px; font-size:16px;border-left:2px solid #E0E0E0; border-top:2px solid #E0E0E0; border-right:2px solid #E0E0E0;border-bottom:2px solid #E0E0E0; ">Travellers should obtain a positive COVID-19 serology test result from Public Health Preparedness Clinics.
 Please call in advance to check if the service is available and the cost of the test. <br/><br/>
-The clinics will undertake the necessary administrative work and your vaccination record should appear in your <a href="https://www.healthhub.sg/">HealthHub</a> and TraceTogether apps within 2 days of the test.
+The clinics will undertake the necessary administrative work and your vaccination record should appear in your <a href="https://www.healthhub.sg/">HealthHub</a> and <a href="https://www.tracetogether.gov.sg/">TraceTogether</a> apps within 2 days of the test.
 </td>
 							<td style="margin-top:0px; margin-bottom:0px; font-size:16px;border-left:2px solid #E0E0E0; border-top:2px solid #E0E0E0; border-right:2px solid #E0E0E0;border-bottom:2px solid #E0E0E0; ">NOTE: The electronic vaccination record accorded via this channel will be valid for only 30 days.<br/><br/>
 Travellers who intend to remain in Singapore for less than 30 days may show proof of their original vaccination certificate(s) during immigration clearance.
-The vaccination record should subsequently appear in your <a href="https://www.healthhub.sg/">HealthHub</a> and TraceTogether  apps within 2 days of the test.
+The vaccination record should subsequently appear in your <a href="https://www.healthhub.sg/">HealthHub</a> and <a href="https://www.tracetogether.gov.sg/">TraceTogether</a>  apps within 2 days of the test.
 </td>
 		</tr>
 		</tbody>